KosinskiLab/pyTME/doc/quickstart/matching/example.rst

 Practical Example
 =================

-The following outlines potential applications for template matching using ``match_template.py``.
+The following practical applications for template matching using ``match_template.py``.

 .. code-block:: bash